fenago/apache-solr/lab_guides/Lab_3.md

 the `positionIncrementGap` attribute, we can avoid this.

-We will cover the rest of the details available in `fieldType` class in detail in the next chapter.
+We will cover the rest of the details available in `fieldType` class in detail in the next lab.

 ### []{#note14}Note